Neoteroi/rodi/README.md

   in `rodi`, for scenarios where it's not desirable to consider alternative implementations of dependency injection.

+For this reason, the examples report two ways to achieve certain things.

 ### Recommended practices

 All services should be configured once, when an application starts, and the